1920

 The naked woman is lying on the grass in a lascivious attitude reminiscent of female positions by Courbet.
 The mythological inspiration for this ideal woman is confirmed by two little satyrs emerging away from a grove.

 The mythological scenes painted by Xu in his Parisian period are extremely rare on the art market.
-A slave and lion of large size 123 x 153 cm painted in 1924 was sold for HK $ 54M including premium by Christie's on 26 November 2006.
+A slave and lion of large size 123 x 153 cm painted in 1924 was sold for HK $ 54M by Christie's on November 26, 2006.
 This work anticipates the highly original specialization of the artist after his return to China, using animals for the expression of fiery sentiments.

 The female nudes by Xu are also very rare and eagerly sought.
 In June 2010 in Beijing, a small auction house sold for the equivalent of US $ 11.2M the standing nude of a young woman thought to be Jiang Biwei who was Xu's wife in the 1920s.
 In September 2011, an artist recognized convincingly in this portrait a model who posed in the nude in a classroom in the 1980s.